Gentlemen (horse): Background

-Gentlemen is a chestnut horse bred at the Haras de la Pomme in Argentina.
+Gentlemen was a chestnut horse bred at the Haras de la Pomme in Argentina.
 He was sired by Robin des Bois, an American-bred, French-trained son of Nureyev.

 Racing career

-Racing at age three in 1995, Gentlemen won the Gran Premio Nacional, (Argentine Derby) and Gran Premio Polla de Potrillos (Argentine 2000 Guineas).
+Racing at age three in 1995, Gentlemen won the Gran Premio Dos Mil Guineas, Gran Premio Nacional (Argentine Derby), and Gran Premio Polla de Potrillos (Argentine 2000 Guineas).
+He also finished 4th in the Gran Premio Jockey Club.

+Gentlemen was brought to race in the United States in 1996, under California trainer Richard Mandella.
+Although he was ineligible for the Breeders' Cup, Gentlemen met with considerable success.

+Gentlemen's first start in United States was a dirt allowance race at Hollywood Park in which he finished last after leading down the backstretch.
+He won his next start, a turf allowance at Del Mar.
+Later that year, he won the Grade 3 Native Diver Handicap by nine lengths in track record time.